xiix0/scam/README.md

-Consider well the proportions of things.
-It is better to be a young June-bug than an old bird of paradise.
+He draweth out the thread of his verbosity finer than the staple of his argument.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- William Shakespeare, "Love's Labour's Lost"